IBM-Bluemix-Docs/voice-agent/create_sms.md

     - See [Advanced Options](/docs/services/voice-agent?topic=voice-agent-sms_config_instance#sms_advanced) for more information on the **Advanced Options** available for your SMS agent, such as setting a custom time for the session to time out.
     - Check the box only if you want to be notified when a session times out.

-1. You can also choose to enable event forwarding to collect information about calls that are handled by your voice agents in a {{site.data.keyword.cloudantfull}}.
-For more information, see [Enabling event forwarding for voice agents](/docs/services/voice-agent?topic=voice-agent-event_forwarding).
-For more configuration options, see [Configuring a voice agent](/docs/services/voice-agent?topic=voice-agent-managing#configure_va).
+1. You can also choose to enable event forwarding to collect information about calls that are handled by your agents in a {{site.data.keyword.cloudantfull}}.
+For more information, see [Enabling event forwarding for agents](/docs/services/voice-agent?topic=voice-agent-event_forwarding).
+For more configuration options, see [Configuring an agent](/docs/services/voice-agent?topic=voice-agent-managing#configure_va).

-1. Click **Create voice agent** to create your SMS agent and any new services.
+1. Click **Create an agent** to create your SMS agent and any new services.

 1. Follow [the instructions](/docs/services/voice-agent?topic=voice-agent-connect-sms) to connect to an SMS provider.

 After you create the SMS agent, test your SMS agent by texting its phone number.
 You can view details about your interaction on the _Usage_ dashboard.
 See [Viewing Usage and Logs](/docs/services/voice-agent?topic=voice-agent-logging).

-To enable SMS messaging between customers and a voice agent during a voice call, the SMS number must match the voice number.
+To enable SMS messaging between customers and an agent during a voice call, the SMS number must match the voice number.
 {: tip}

-Before you create an SMS agent or add SMS functions to your voice agent, you **must** have the proper credentials set up and generate an API key to program to your SMS number.
+Before you create an SMS agent or add SMS functions to your agent, you **must** have the proper credentials set up and generate an API key to program to your SMS number.
 For more information, see [Generating API Key and Setting Credentials](/docs/services/voice-agent?topic=voice-agent-connect-sms#sms_access).

 You **must** also configure your SIP trunk for SMS functions.
 See your provider's instructions, for example, Twilio.
 If you do not have a Twilio phone number, see [Creating a Twilio SIP trunk](/docs/services/voice-agent?topic=voice-agent-connect#twilio-setup).